ashermancinelli/cxbqn/README.md

 CXBQN 0.11.0 compiled on Dec 25 2021
 ```

-Or if you want to use nix:
+Or if you want to use nix, CXBQN has a flake:
 ```
-nix build
+$ nix shell github:ashermancinelli/cxbqn
-./result/bin/BQN --version
+$ BQN -v
 CXBQN 0.11.0 compiled on Jan  1 1980
 ```